AI-systems-SunLei/A-Complete-Medical-Chatbot/README.md

 Please note: The first time you use it, you may need to wait for the embedding model to download.
 This may not be a great experience, but after all, it's a free model, so let's make do with it for now.

+If the page doesn't load or throws an error, please let me know.
+It's most likely that my AWS account has no funds left.

 <img width="917" height="631" alt="QQ20250730-150216" src="https://github.com/user-attachments/assets/68a7d97f-f4cd-4276-b987-e765b100c6f4" />

 # How to run?